OurielbProjects/CINEMA_CLUB_GUI/README.md

 1. Ensure you have Python installed on your system.
 2. Install the PySide2 library using the command: pip install PySide2.
 3. Run the Python script by launching the file containing the code.
 4. An executable file was added to simplify the launch.
-(Ciné Club_APP.exe)
+(Ciné Club_APP.lnk)